alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Shared cluster applications
 ---------------------------
-While RPM packages are useful for system packages, they are not designed to manage software applications that have complex dependencies, span multiple nodes or coexist with incompatible applications.
+While RPM packages are useful for system packages, they are not designed to manage software applications that have complex dependencies, span multiple nodes or coexist with other, incompatible applications.
 Alces Flight Compute clusters include a mechanism to install and manage software applications on your cluster called **Alces Gridware**.
 Gridware packages are centrally installed on your shared cluster filesystem, making them available to all cluster login and compute nodes.
 New applications are installed with supporting **environment module** files, and can be dynamically optimised at installation time for specific environments.

 Shared application storage
 ==========================